Can I pay with a 10 euro coin?

 Is it possible to keep these parts?

-We can keep it without risk, since at any time we can get closer to the Banque de France in order to carry out exchanges in the knowledge that their quotation rest stable.
+We can keep it safe because we can contact the Banque de France in order to carry out exchanges in the knowledge that their quotation rest stable.
 As an exception, it is not advisable to clean gold coins, as their value is immediately lost once they are scratched or damaged.
 If you do have one, it's best to leave it in a plastic wrapping to keep it in pristine condition.

 There are rules governing the use of cash.
-Are you in the habit of paying in cash and using the biggest ticket in euros?
+Are you accustomed to paying in cash and using the biggest ticket in euros?

 Found this helpful?
 Share it with a friend!